 The dramatic expansion of the share of U.S. workers employed in serviceproducing industries has provoked much controversy.1 Judgments regarding the desirability of this transformation often imply assumptions about the relative distribution of wages in the two sectors, and about changes in the nature of the distributions over time.
-The shift toward service-producing employment is often credited with changing certain features of the overall wage distribution.
-For example, the service-sector wage distribution has been characterized as somewhat bimodal, especially in comparison to the goods-producing distribution.2 Consequently, the growing service sector is blamed for a perceived replacement of manufacturing and construction jobs at the middle of the overall wage distribution with low-wage and high-wage service positions.3 Despite this widespread interest, remarkably little academic research characterizes differences in wages between the two major sectors of the U.S. economy; when economists do talk about sectoral wage differences, they focus on average wages, rarely alluding to distributional issues.
+The shift toward service-producing employment is often credited with changing certain features of the overall wage distribution -- Bluestone and Harris (1988)stress this explanation for growing wage inequality.
+One version of this story contends that the service-sector wage distribution is somewhat bimodal relative to the goods-producing distribution.2 Consequently, the growing service sector is blamed for a perceived replacement of manufacturing and construction jobs at the middle of the overall wage distribution with low-wage and high-wage service positions.3 Furthermore, differences in industry wage structures represent an important element in foreign trade explanations of rising earnings inequality, like Borjas and Ramey (1995).